tayalvasu/Password-Manager/README.md

 # Password-Manager
-This is a password manager made using HTNL,CSS AND Javascript
+This is a password manager made using HTNL,CSS and Javascript